 - Signs will direct you to the designated drop-off area.
 Please stay in your car and please do not smoke.

-- Roll down your window and state your name and appointment time.
+- Roll down your window and state your name so staff can verify your reservation.

-- The materials will be unloaded by the contractor and placed on a scale visible to you.
+- The materials will be unloaded by the contractor and placed on a scale.